Not sure if Fleet Clean is right for you?

 Potential Mitigations

-• It is critical to contact a significant number of former franchisees listed in Exhibit L-2 to understand the specific reasons for their departure.
+• It is crucial that you contact a significant number of the former franchisees listed in Exhibit N-2 to understand why they left the system.

-• Your franchise attorney should help you probe the franchisor about the circumstances surrounding these numerous reacquisitions.
+• Your franchise attorney should help you formulate specific questions about profitability, support, and the reasons for the high number of reacquisitions.

 Rapid System Growth